Supreme Court examples of modifiers

 — Justice Gorsuch in STANLEY v.
 CITY OF SANFORD

-— describing one of many instances where the Court must interpret the meaning of a modifying phrase
+— describing one of many instances where the Court must interpret the meaning of a modifying phrase, this time in the American Disabilities Act

 — Justice Barrett in BOECHLER v.
 COMMISSIONER